steven-hill/Quotes/README.md

 ### Currently working on
 - Adding unit tests.

-### Coming soon
-- Improve the accessibility experience.
+- Improving the accessibility experience.

 ### Screenshots (showing light and dark mode on iPhone)